Runaway Traveller

 Benefits to these jobs is that they sometimes offer bonuses for hitting sales targets or meeting efficiency goals.
 You can sometimes do these jobs remotely as long as you have the right gear (your own computer, a headset, etc.).

-I did this in Australia and only lasted two weeks — I was going outgoing sales calls trying to get people to swap energy providers and it was probably the most boring thing I’ve ever done.
-People can be pretty mean when you call them out of the blue as well (fair enough), so it’s not for the faint of heart.
+I did this in Australia and only lasted two weeks — I was on outgoing sales calls trying to get people to swap energy providers.
+It was probably the most boring thing I’ve ever done.
+People can be pretty mean when you call them out of the blue.
+(Fair enough.)
 Someone literally told me to “get another job” before hanging up, and I was like, you know what?
 He’s right.
 Then quit a couple days later, lol.
-However, that’s not to say all call center jobs are bad!
-But I highly recommend finding something with incoming calls so people don’t immediately start the conversation annoyed at you.

 Volunteer nomad jobs